jannisg/statamic-pagereorder/readme.md

 # Statamic: Page Reorder

-Adds drag and drop reordering of the top-level pages to your [Statamic](http://statamic.com/) control panel's "Pages" page.
+Adds AJAX drag and drop reordering of the top-level pages to your [Statamic](http://statamic.com/) control panel's "Pages" page.

 ## Installation